 Mike Flanagan may be horror's most humanist filmmaker, his films always more concerned with their characters rather than their supernatural menace, always more melancholy than terrifying.
 "Ouija" unfolds with an Amblin sense of wonder, only for the veil of reality to deteriorate and reveal the spiritual battle below.
 And yet for all its demonic possession, this is a film about the ways a family can hurt itself.

-It's a horror film that's purpose isn't to scare, but has greater things on its mind: an examination of grief and loss and how it effects this family unit.
-Like The Babadook, it creates a strong emotional center based in the nuances of its characters, and puts more emphasis on character drama and theme, and less on measured pacing.
-Yet, unlike that film, it doesn't regurgitate the same details over-and-over as much.
+Has greater things on its mind than scares by examining grief and loss and its effect on the family unit.
+Like The Babadook, it creates an emotional center based in character nuance, and puts emphasis on character drama and theme, and less on measured pacing.
+Yet, unlike that film, it wisely doesn't regurgitate the same details over-and-over as much.
 Does have a generic setup and some bland situations, though.

 I really think this film delivers it.
 It goes beyond the murder-house-genre method and pays off by the end, with a bold finale.
 Doris is a tricky horror character and she manages to step up from the latest possession films I've watched.
 This time, Flanagan brought a good game: it has the atmosphere, the mood, the aesthetics and pretty nice sequences.
 Thumbs up!